-An interdisciplinary team from Children’s Hospital of Philadelphia and the University of Pennsylvania, alongside global experts, are tracking and projecting the COVID-19 epidemic across 389 counties with active outbreaks as it spreads across the United States.
-Utilizing data from a variety of publicly available sources, the researchers built their model to observe how social distancing, population density, and daily temperatures affect the number and spread of COVID-19 infections over time across a county, accounting for population characteristics, such as age, insurance status and smoking prevalence.
-For social distancing, which the model identified as the most important factor in reducing transmission, the researchers used cell phone movement data.
-For the latest comments on our findings from the lead researchers, read this blog post, and to learn more about the methods behind this model, see this abstract.
-For more information on this project, click here or contact Dr. David Rubin (RUBIN@email.chop.edu).
+Utilizing data from a variety of publicly available sources, the researchers built their model to observe how social distancing, population density, county-level vaccination rates, and daily temperatures affect the number and spread of COVID-19 infections over time across a county, accounting for test positivity rates and population characteristics, such as age, insurance status and smoking prevalence.
+For social distancing, which the researchers have shown is the most important factor in reducing transmission, the model uses cell phone movement data.
+For more information on this project, click here.

 For best viewing capabilities, we recommend using Google Chrome.
 If you’re experiencing issues loading the “Projected Cases for 4 Weeks” tab click here to view the graph on an alternative platform.